Fallingwater: A Mancation with a Little SophisticationOctober 23, 2012

 The house was built in 1936 for Edgar Kaufmann, founder of Kaufmann’s, a Pittsburgh-based department store.
 General Admission for a regular tour is 20.00 per person, but depending on your pocketbook and willingness to impress your date, a sunset tour is available for 110.00 per person, and a brunch tour for 115.00 ( The extra five dollars is for the hot dogs and cole slaw).

-If you’ve recently mentioned weight, another woman, or expressed an interest in Cheerleaders night club to your girlfriend or wife, there’s the Focus Tour.
-For a pocket busting 1ooo.00, you can have a private extended tour led by the senior members of the staff.
+If you’ve recently mentioned weight, another woman, or expressed an interest in attending a strip club for a harmless bachelor party to your girlfriend or wife, there’s the Focus Tour.
+For a tidy $1000.00, you can have a private extended tour led by the senior members of the staff.
 There’s also an executive prepared lunch, you can check out the “money shot” taken by photographers for decades, and apparently you can take interior pictures.

-There’s also self-guided grounds tours and children’s tours for all you Pittsburgh Dads out there.
+There’s also self-guided grounds tours and children’s tours.